 Grandfather Mountain’s elk not only provide an exciting opportunity to see one of North America’s most majestic animals in its natural habitat, but also highlight an important conservation story about one of the area’s native species.

-Elk population once thrived in the High Country, with the animals’ lending their name to numerous towns and landmarks such as Banner Elk, Elk Park and Elk River Falls.
+Elk populations once thrived in the High Country of North Carolina, with the animals lending their name to numerous towns and landmarks in the area, such as Banner Elk, Elk Park and Elk River Falls.

 To learn more about elk, attend an Animal Encounter daily April-October.

 Looking for a special gift?
-Adopt one of our Elk.
+Adopt one of our elk.